NationalSecurityAgency/skills-docs/docs/overview/README.md

 ## Browser Support

-Skills as a service is supported on all major browsers since the following versions.
+Skills as a Service is supported on all major browsers since the following versions:

 <browser-support />